JB395/Pool-Payout-Manager/README.md

 ![14  Results](https://user-images.githubusercontent.com/29760787/83368416-b4a6d900-a386-11ea-8e44-9c773aa94fa0.jpg)

 The wallet Transaction page will show the transactions so far.
 First, the wallet received 90.0 QTUM sent from the Testnet faucet.
 Next, the contract create transaction sent the contract bytecode and fees of 1.01414 QTUM.
 Finally, the wallet received a gas refund of 0.623456 QTUM.
-Gas refunds are sent in the coinstake transaction, so they show as "mined" in the wallet, and must mature for 500 blocks before they can be used.
+Gas refunds are sent in the coinstake transaction, so they are show as "mined" in the wallet and must mature for 500 blocks before they can be used.

 ![15  Transactions](https://user-images.githubusercontent.com/29760787/83368419-b7093300-a386-11ea-8508-86a14c7737ca.jpg)